pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/03-the-orphan-problem-of-psychosis.md

 3.3 Description Without Process

 Most accounts of psychosis are descriptive rather than procedural.
-They catalog features—hallucinations, delusions, disorganization—but do not specify state transitions.
+They catalog features (hallucinations, delusions, disorganization) but do not specify state transitions.

 As a result, psychosis is often treated as an accumulation of symptoms rather than as a transition into a different mode of organization.
 This obscures why onset may be sudden, why course is variable, and why stabilization may occur without elimination of vulnerability.